 Medium - 130 degrees F

 When the steaks are crusty-charred and done to your liking, remove from the pan, cover loosely with aluminum foil and let rest 5 to 10 minutes before serving.
-During this time the meat continues to cook (internal temperature will rise 5 to 10 degrees after it is removed from the oven) and the juices redistribute (add juices that accumulate from resting steaks to the Cabernet Sauce).
+During this time the meat continues to cook and internal temperature will rise 5 to 10 degrees after it is removed from the oven) and the juices redistribute (add juices that accumulate from resting steaks to the Cabernet Sauce).
 Serve whole or slice thin and fan onto individual serving plates.